-The Company has four lines of credit with interest at varying rates (interest rates were 5.33% at September 30, 2006) depending on funding sources.
-These lines grant maximum credit of approximately \$1.6 billion.
+The Company has four lines of credit with interest at varying rates (interest rates were 5.61% to 6.0% at September 30, 2007) depending on funding sources.
+These lines grant maximum credit of approximately \$1.8 billion.
 Amounts outstanding are due on demand, and are secured by student loans.
-The Company had amounts outstanding of \$1.38 and \$1.32 billion at September 30, 2006 and 2005.
+The Company had amounts outstanding of \$1.54 billion and \$1.38 billion at September 30, 2007 and 2006.

 In connection with the line of credit agreement, the Company is required, among other things, to maintain certain covenants and ratios.
-As of September 30, 2006, the Company was in compliance with these requirements.
+As of September 30, 2007, the Company was in compliance with these requirements.